shiuandai/Basketball-Scoreboard/README.md

 Fonts are an essential part of every design.

-It is recommended to organise the font size and style in the design process. in this project, I use the font style called "Cursed Timer ULiL".
+It is recommended to organize the font size and style in the design process.
+In this project, I use the font style called "Cursed Timer ULiL".
 Download the font then unzip it to extract the tiff. file then put the file to the same path of your code.([Fonts2u](https://fonts2u.com/cursed-timer-ulil.font)).

-* [ ] Using the technique **@font-face** in CSS, the link is embedded to the CSS.
+* [ ] Using the technique **@font-face** in CSS, the link is embedded in the CSS.

 ```css
 @font-face {